-100 Leisure in Your Life.
+- Leisure in Your Life.
 3 hrs.
 An elective course, for non-park and recreation majors, designed to explore contemporary leisure values and the impact of leisure on American culture.
-(May not substitute for PLS 101)

-101 Introduction to Parks and Leisure Services.
+(May not substitute for PLS 101) Introduction to Parks and Leisure Services.
+3 hrs. - An orientation to the profession emphasizing history, trends, concepts, and relationship to other fields.
+This course is prerequisite to all other PLS courses.
+120 Introduction to Therapeutic Recreation.
 3 hrs.

-An orientation to the profession emphasizing history, trends, concepts, and relationship to other fields.
-This course is prerequisite to all other PLS courses.

-120 Introduction to Therapeutic Recreation, 3 hrs.
+120 Introduction to Therapeutic Recreation.
+3 hrs.
 Introduction to the therapeutic recreation profession and its services which are designed to serve the ill, disabled, aged, blind and mentally handicapped.